The healthcare and nutrition services we support reached 10.4 million people in 2022

 AKDN / Christopher Wilton-Steer

 We strive to enable adolescents to navigate a positive pathway from childhood through to adulthood, by reducing risk, promoting resilience and broadening their opportunities.
 This is a conduit to addressing underlying drivers of poor health.
-It includes reducing the risks of violence, harmful attitudes, norms, behaviours and practices that contribute to gender inequality.
+It includes reducing the risks of violence, harmful attitudes, norms, behaviours and practices that contribute to gender inequality and infringe upon adolescents’ rights.

-We are also contributing to the global evidence base on adolescent health and well-being in several geographies, with a specific focus on addressing knowledge gaps in Central Asia.
+We also contribute to the global evidence base on adolescent health and well-being in several geographies, with a specific focus on addressing knowledge gaps in Central Asia.

 We address undernutrition by fostering positive nutrition behaviours and practices.
-These include infant and young child feeding, reducing micronutrient deficiencies through food-based approaches and micronutrient supplementation.
-We achieve this through early identification, treatment and monitoring of stunted, wasted and low birth weight children.
+These include infant and young child feeding, reducing micronutrient deficiencies through food-based approaches and micronutrient supplementation, and enhancing early identification, treatment and monitoring of stunted, wasted and low birth weight children.

 We focus on reducing the likelihood of intergenerational transmission of undernutrition.
 We improve preconceptual health and the nutritional status of adolescent girls, strengthen the health system to better integrate nutrition into ante-natal and postnatal care, and ensure the care and treatment of small and sick babies.